microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

     ![Showing entering the name, selecting the checkbox for trusted location, and then the + to add a new IP range.](images/Hands-onlabstep-bystep-HybridIdentityImages/media/ca-newlocation.png "Adding a new trusted IP location")

 8. Add the public IP address of the APP1 Azure VM (the IP address can be found on the VM page in the portal) in the CIDR notation (i.e., x.x.x.x/32).
-Then select **Create**
+Then select **Create**.

     ![In this screenshot, adding the public IP address of the App1 server is shown.](images/Hands-onlabstep-bystep-HybridIdentityImages/media/ca-addipaddress.png "Adding a new IP address")